l00sy4/l00sy4.github.io/_posts/2023-11-29-Bypassing UAC with FodHelper.md

 ```

 And...this got caught by Defender again.
-It seems like the only way to do this is using the DLL method.
-I'm going to attempt , I will update this post.
+So far, it seems like the only way to do this is using a DLL.
+I will update this post if I find any other method.

 Thanks for reading!